Wayfair Labor Day sale: Home deals | CNN Underscored

 Bosch 800 Series Dishwasher ($854.10, originally $1,049; wayfair.com)

-This five-star dishwasher’s PureDry technology ends each cycle with an extra hot wash, which helps thoroughly clean and dry dishes.
+This 5-star dishwasher’s PureDry technology ends each cycle with an extra hot wash, which helps thoroughly clean and dry dishes.

-This sleek five-star dishwasher is “beautiful” and “arrived quickly,” according to user reviews.
+This sleek 5-star dishwasher is “beautiful” and “arrived quickly,” according to user reviews.

 Bedding

-This five-star set comes in three soft and glamorous colorways and is machine washable.
+This 5-star set comes in three soft and glamorous colorways and is machine-washable.

 Get ready for cozy season with this reversible set that is “lightweight but keeps you warm!” according to one reviewer.